ayak2002/Mood_Chat_App/Report.md

 ### To run the app ###

 1. Navigate to the `node_server` repository, and run `node server.js`.
-2. Navigate to the `mood_chat_app` repository, and run `npm start`
+2. Navigate to the `mood_chat_app` repository, and run `npm start`.
-3. In your browser, enter 'http://localhost:3000/'
+3. In your browser, enter 'http://localhost:3000/'.

 ### **AddUser.js**